-It must be terminated by CTRL L. The message will be asked for by MESSAGE:.
 It must be terminated by CTRL L. The message will immediately be sent to all terminals.
 The character \$ and ' are handled as for BROADCAST.
 Only user SYSTEM is allowd to send direct broadcasts.

-SEND-MESSAGE <user name>
+SEND-MESSAGE (user name)

 MESSAGE:.
 The text is terminated by CTRL L. The message will be put into the mailbox, addressed with the given (user name).
 The characters \$ and ' are handled as for BROADCAST.